madrury/madrury.github.io/about.md

 ---
 layout: page
-title: About This Place
+title: About
 permalink: /about/
 ---

-This is Matt's internet place, where he practices writing things about math, statistics, and programming.
+This is my (Matt's) website.
+It is a place for hosting my essays on mathematics, statistics, machine learning and computer programming.
+I'm a data scientist from Seattle Washington.

-Matt is a data scientist from Seattle Washington.
+No LLMs were used to compose the essays hosted here.
+They were all written by hand, and any mistakes are my own.